dessa-oss/Image-segmentation-tutorial/README.md

 You can also check the logs of your job by clicking the expand button on the right end of the job row in the GUI where you can check the performance of this job by checking the logs.

 Congrats!
 Your code is now tracked by Foundations Atlas!
 Let's move on to explore the magic of Atlas.
-## Full Atlas Features
+## Atlas Features
-The full Atlas features include:
+The Atlas features include:
-1. Automatic environment creation for jobs
-1. Use of custom docker images to avoid replicating download of packages
+1. Experiment reproducibility
-1. Experiment tracking via GUI to monitor various jobs
+1. Monitor various jobs status (i.e. running, killed etc.) from GUI
-1. Code reproducibility for different experiments
+1. View job metrics alongside hyperparameters in the GUI
+1. Save and view from the GUI any artifacts such as images, audio or video
-1. Automatic job scheduling which run in the background
+1. Automatic job scheduling
-1. Live logs for any running jobs and saved logs for finished or failed jobs
+1. Live logs for any running jobs and saved logs for finished or failed jobs are accessible from the GUI
-1. Hyperparameter search to create better ML models
+1. Hyperparameter search
-1. Track job performance via job parameters and metrics
-1. Save any objects such as images, audio, video corresponding to any job and view inside GUI
-1. Tensorboard integration to analyze deep ML models
+1. Tensorboard integration to analyze deep learning models
+1. Supports running jobs in docker containers

 ## How to Enable Full Atlas Features